jankammerath/LlamaCppSample/README.md

 # Llama.cpp Sample

 This is a sample boilerplate application that shows how to include and link llama.cpp in any C++ application.
-It is based on the simple example from llama.cpp.
+It is based on the simple example from llama.cpp and was used as part of my Medium article [The Resurgence of C++ through Llama.cpp, CUDA & Metal](https://medium.com/@jankammerath/the-resurgence-of-c-through-llama-cpp-cuda-metal-8d2322cd8ded).

 ## Building llama.cpp